nuyhkusnoom/rock_paper_scissors/README.md

 [ ] AI training algorithm (DNN model reinforcement learning)

 UPDATE: July 28, 2022
 Set up basic stuff, put my head down, and get started building.
+Finished basic logic.
+I want to work on the more visual UI things first before in order to get a good feel for how I want to proceed.
+I should organize the files and make a lot of helper functions, lest it get too disorderly.